Proper documentation is required to support your application.

 Pay Stub: Documentation must be dated within 30 days of the application and must contain: Most recent 30 consecutive days of pay (This may require you to provide multiple pay stubs if paid weekly, bi-weekly or semimonthly) Year-to-date earnings.
 Your name and employer’s name.
 Your base salary or an hourly rate if paid on an hourly basis.

-- W-2s: Should reflect income for all employment during the previous two years.
+W-2s: Should reflect income for all employments during the previous two years.

 - All schedules, including the business returns

 - When required, a copy of the most recent quarterly or year-to-date profit-and-loss (P&L) statement, signed and dated